-Use the context menu obtained by right-clicking the unassigned node to de novo just the unassigned queries.
+Use the context menu obtained by right-clicking the root node or unassigned node to de novo just the unassigned queries.

 The de novo solutions are added to the peak lists tree, and you can browse down, looking for cases where the database search failed and de novo has a high score.